 Advantages of the ETL Process

-- ETL can balance the capacity and share the amount of work with the relational database management system (RDBMS).
+- ETL can balance the capacity and share work with the relational database management system (RDBMS).

-- It can execute intricate operations in a single data flow diagram using data maps.
+- It can execute complex operations in a single data flow diagram using data maps.

 - It can handle segregating and parallelism irrespective of the data model, database design, and source data model infrastructure.

-- It can process data while being transmitted from the source and load data to target even in batches.
+- It can process data transmitted from the source and load data to target even in batches.

 - You can preserve current data source platforms without worrying about data synchronization as ETL doesn’t necessitate co-location of data sets.

-- The ETL process extracts huge amounts of metadata and can run on SMP or MPP hardware that can be managed and used more efficiently, without performance conflict with the database.
+- The ETL process extracts vast amounts of metadata and can run on SMP or MPP hardware that can be managed and used more efficiently, without performance conflict with the database.

 - In the Business Intelligence (BI) ETL process, the information is processed one row at a time.
 So, it performs well with data integration into 3rd party systems.

 - Owing to parallel processing, the ETL process offers remarkable performance and scalability.